 DOS accepts FOIA requests by mail, fax, or electronically.
-Most FOIA requests for personal records must be submitted by physical mail.4 There are several different FOIA addresses for DOS, depending on the type of request.
+Due to the pandemic, DOS FOIA employees are teleworking, which limits their daily access to physical mail and faxes.
+Although the DOS encourages you to file new FOIA requests or appeals using their electronic submission form or by email, the electronic submission portal does not accept requests for personal records.
+Therefore, personal records requests should continue to be submitted by mail.
+There are several different FOIA addresses for DOS, depending on the type of request.
 Please check the DOS website before sending in a FOIA request, as these addresses could change.

-Note that if you are seeking to inquire about visa cases in progress overseas, submitting a FOIA is generally not the appropriate vehicle.5 https://travel.state.gov/content/passports/en/passports/forms.html.
+Note that if you are seeking to inquire about visa cases in progress overseas, submitting a FOIA is generally not the appropriate vehicle.